LXMI, pronounced luxe-me, is committed to three distinct brand tenets:

 At LXMI, beauty is more than skin deep.
 Our products represent beauty in action, for all involved, every step of the way.

-Leila Janah is the Founder and CEO of Samasource and an award-winning social entrepreneur.
-LXMI is her latest venture under the Sama umbrella, with the same mission: to Give Work.
-Leila is a self-taught skincare aficionado, which is how she spotted the potential of Nilotica while in Uganda.
+Leila Janah was the Founder and CEO of Samasource and an award-winning social entrepreneur.
+LXMI was her last venture under the Sama umbrella, with the same mission: to Give Work.
+Leila was a self-taught skincare aficionado, which was how she spotted the potential of Nilotica while in Uganda.

-Leila is a Young Global Leader of the World Economic Forum, a Director of CARE USA, a 2012 TechFellow, recipient of the inaugural Club de Madrid Young Leadership Award, and the youngest person to win a Heinz Award in 2014.
-She is one of the inaugural members of Sephora Accelerate, a cohort dedicated to building a community of innovative female founders in beauty.
-She will be the first of the Accelerate founders to launch products in Sephora stores.
-She received a BA from Harvard and lives in San Francisco.
+Leila was a Young Global Leader of the World Economic Forum, a Director of CARE USA, a 2012 TechFellow, recipient of the inaugural Club de Madrid Young Leadership Award, and the youngest person to win a Heinz Award in 2014.
+She was one of the inaugural members of Sephora Accelerate, a cohort dedicated to building a community of innovative female founders in beauty.
+She was the first of the Accelerate founders to launch products in Sephora stores.
+She received a BA from Harvard and lived in San Francisco.